cpeters/homelab-openshift/gitops/README.md

-# Bootstrap & Configure ArgoCD
+# Bootstrap & Configure ArgoCD, Enable Operators

 ## Enable the OpenShift GitOps operator on the cluster